 - Blended learning enables a physical space, such as a classroom, to augment online training.
 This can help learners mentally segment their training based on location.
 Blended learning works very well with subject material that combines both theory work and hands-on training.

 - Offering quiet, available areas for employees to do their training within the building can create a space where learning can be cultivated.
 For example, while employees might have access to the LMS from their workstation, creating a training room in the HR department can help provide the physical space needed.

 - Employees may accomplish their training on their commute or while doing something else, not truly paying attention, simply because they can have the courses running in the background.
 Offering paid hours or time during the workday to complete courses will help create a proper learning zone to sit down and interact with the training program.

 Mental Learning Zones

-So how can you overcome this and create productive mental learning zones?
+So, how can you overcome this and create productive mental learning zones?

-- Explain the purpose for the training.
+- Explain the purpose of the training.
 Every employee should go into a lesson with a clear understanding of what they will be learning, why they will be learning it, and how it will benefit their growth and the success of the overall company.
 This will put employees in the “zone” to feel as though their training is of value.

 - Use different forms of media.
 If you vary content delivery methods, your learners will feel less like it is “training” and more like it is just information, which can help put them in a more receptive and engaging mindset in which they will want to interact with the learning program.
 With some content types, such as gamified learning, they might forget they’re learning entirely and become completely immersed in the experience.